biologbook/GEDO/README.md

 # Structure of the repository
 1. TUTORIAL.html : Quarto edited file which run analysis, show code execution, and show figures.
 2. functions_article.R : functions for computing module matrices with all methods exepts GEDO, and ton run comparison analyses.
+3. GEDO_toy_example.R : script which run GEDO on random values generated directly in the script, and plot a heatmap.
-3. GEDO.R : not provided in this repository.
+4. GEDO.R : not provided in this repository.
 Contain functions necessary to run GEDO algorithm.
 This script can be shared upon request to the authors, and under certain conditions.

 # 📂 Tutorial
 👉 [TUTORIAL.html](TUTORIAL.html)